 Buddhist Preachers and Teachers

-From "Buddha Speaks," edited by Anne Bancroft, 2000.
+From "The Pocket Dalai Lama," edited by Mary Craig, 2002.
 Reprinted by arrangement with Shambhala Publications, Boston, www.shambhala.com.